Go Green

 Coolblue Energy

-Every product has a life cycle, which means that at the end of the life cycle, it needs to be taken care of.
-Fundamentally, it is part of the customer journey.
+We view the end of a product’s life cycle as an essential part of the customer journey.
+At this stage, the product has to be taken care of properly in order to start a new life cycle.
 So when we deliver a new household appliance, we take the old one back with us if the customer wants us to.
-In 2023, we collected 20,000 tonnes of appliances this way.
-We go to great lengths to ensure that these appliances are put to the best use possible.
-For 17,000 appliances, this meant that we were able to refurbish them in-house, thus giving them a second life.
-The remainder was either refurbished externally or optimally recycled.
+In 2025, we collected 21,000 tonnes of appliances this way.
+We make sure these appliances are put to the best possible use.
+We refurbished 20,317 white goods in-house, giving them a second life.
+The remainder was either refurbished externally or sent for high‑quality recycling.